aardappel/lobster/docs/source/implementation.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Install .apk on an attached Android device (note, emulators are not recommended,
-since Lobster is graphic heavy):
+since Lobster is graphics heavy):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 adb install -r apks\app.apk